the-ns3-programmer/zero-trust-iot/README.md

 # Zero trust Module for IoT devices in  ns-3
-The modules developed within this Zero Trust IoT library for ns-3 work in close coordination to form a comprehensive, layered security architecture that emulates the real-world enforcement of Zero Trust principles in constrained, distributed environments like the Internet of Things (IoT).
+The modules developed within this Zero Trust IoT library for ns-3 work in close coordination to form a comprehensive, layered security architecture that simulates the real-world enforcement of Zero Trust principles in constrained, distributed environments like the Internet of Things (IoT).
 Each module addresses a distinct facet of Zero Trust—identity, policy enforcement, encryption, session security, and observability—but their true strength lies in how they interact to build a coherent and enforceable trust boundary around every node and communication event within the network.

 ## Getting Started